babarlelephant/ncbi_Sra_Taxonomy_Analysis/readme.md

-THe goal is to dump from the ncbi sql database all the accessions of the runs containing some coronavirus reads.
+The goal is to dump from the ncbi sql database all the accessions of the runs containing some coronavirus reads.
 See results.txt

 * python get_and_parse_taxons_and_create_requests.py